 Not currently used.
 We intend to include this TLS in future to highlight where a decision to use this medicine is under review.

-Not currently used.
-We intend to include this TLS in future to highlight where a decision has been made by either or both the local or national NHS not to routinely commission this preparation for its licensed indications.
+(In use from Oct 2020) Used where a decision has been made by the BSW APC not to routinely commission this preparation for its licensed indications.
 Do not prescribe.